-We have delivered our targets and client outcomes to make a positive and lasting change outcomes in the key priority areas of health (including mental and emotional health), educational attainment and employability, reduction in anti social behaviour and developmental outcomes for vulnerable and at risk young people (including young disabled people, those effected by substance misuse, those with low educational attainment etc)
+We have delivered our targets and client outcomes to make a positive and lasting change.

+MYA works with Merseyside's Local Authorities and health commissioners to ensure that the outcomes of our projects align and add value to strategic priorities.
+Our offer is aimed to deliver outcomes in the key priority areas of health (including mental and emotional health), educational attainment and employability, reduction in anti social behaviour and developmental outcomes for vulnerable and at risk young people (including young disabled people, those affected by substance misuse, those with low educational attainment etc).